AK-CCM/joomla-inaturalist-observations/README.md

 # iNaturalist Observations Module for Joomla!

-This module embeds the recent [iNaturalist.org](https://www.inaturalist.org) observations of a specific user in your Joomla! v4/5 based website.
-You can optionally filter the results by taxon groups such as plants, fungi & lichens, animals, or a custom taxon (ID needed).
+This module embeds the recent [iNaturalist.org](https://www.inaturalist.org) observations of a specific user in your Joomla!&nbsp;v4/5 based website.
+You can optionally filter the results by taxon groups such as plants, fungi&nbsp;& lichens, animals, or a custom taxon (ID needed).
 The module uses server-side caching to reduce API calls, is fully GDPR compliant, and includes multilingual support.

 ## 🌿 Features

 - Displays latest observations from a specific iNaturalist user
-- Optional filter by organism group or custom taxon ID
+- Optional filter by organism group or custom taxon&nbsp;ID
 - Configurable number of observations
 - Server-side caching (configurable duration)
 - Fully GDPR compliant
 - Multilingual (English and German)
-- GPL v3 licensed
+- GPL&nbsp;v3 licensed

 <img src="docs/images/2025-04-30-J53-Frontend--Helix-Ultimate--Spalte-rechts--iNaturalist-Beobachtungen.jpg" alt="Screenshot des Moduls" width="350">

 ## 📦 Installation

 1. Download the latest ZIP package from the [Releases](https://github.com/AK-CCM/joomla-inaturalist-observations/releases) section.
-2. Install it from the Joomla backend (administration) under *System > Install > Extensions*.
+2. Install it from the Joomla backend (administration) under *System&nbsp;> Install&nbsp;> Extensions*.
 3. Consider the hints below in the section *Protection of cached centent* and follow the instructions if needed.
-4. In your Joomla! backend go to *Content > Site Modules*, find **iNaturalist Observations**, and publish it in a suitable position.
+4. In your Joomla! backend go to *Content&nbsp;> Site Modules*, find **iNaturalist Observations**, and publish it in a suitable position.
 5. Configure the module options, especially the required `iNaturalist Username`, `Number of Observations` and `Cache Duration (in hours)`.
 6. On Tab *Menu Assignment* define on which menu items and its pages the module should be diplayed.